High-resolution modeling and machine learning

 Projects

-In a joint project with the external pageSwiss Data Science Center (SDSC), we explore ways to build physics-regulated machine learning subgrid-scale parameterizations that leverage existing accurate but computational expensive parameterizations.
+2. In a joint project with the external pageSwiss Data Science Center (SDSC), we explore ways to build physics-regulated machine learning subgrid-scale parameterizations that leverage existing accurate but computational expensive parameterizations.
 Our target model is ICON, which will be at the heart of the knew exascale platform (EXCLAIM) envisioned by the Center for Climate Systems Modelling (C2SM) and its partners via an OpenETH grant.
+In this project ICON external pagehas been coupled to an ML parameterization developed in Python.

 Publications